adrianmaciuc/cypress-tests-framework-example/README.md

-👋 Hi there!
 Welcome to the Cypress Tests Framework Example!

-👨‍💻 This project, created by Adrian Maciuc - https://www.martioli.com - showcases a Cypress-based testing framework that tests an e-commerce website.
+This project, created by Adrian Maciuc - https://www.martioli.com - showcases a Cypress-based testing framework that tests an e-commerce website.
 The main goal is to provide end-to-end test coverage for https://magento.softwaretestingboard.com/.

 ## 📝 Overview

-👀 This project includes:
+This project includes:

 1️⃣ Tests for the website